A helping hand when you need us.

 We’re proud of what we do to support our communities.

-Sometimes that means providing a helping hand when it comes to the people’s finances.
-That’s why we have a Financial Support Team on our staff.
-These are skilled professionals whose job it is to help you access financial support in a number of ways.
+Sometimes that means providing a helping hand when it comes to your finances.
+Our Financial Support Team is made up of three skilled professionals who can help you to access financial support in a number of ways.

-- There are a range of State Benefits available – some of which you may not even know you may be entitled to.
+Benefit checks - there are a range of State Benefits available, some of which you may not even know you may be entitled to;

-- We can also help you on Appeals.
-By this we mean challenging a decision that has been made to deny you benefits.
-If you think you have a case we can help you with the paperwork in this appeal.
+Appeals - by this we mean challenging a decision that has been made to deny you benefits.
+If you think you have a case, we can help you with the paperwork and can represent you at any Appeal Tribunal;

-Fuel poverty is a big issue in a time of rising energy bills.
-That’s why we work with not-for-profit Citrus Energy who can work out how to deal with fuel debt and establish if you’re on the right energy tariff.
+Fuel Poverty - we work with not-for-profit Citrus Energy who assist with fuel debt and can establish if you are on the right energy tariff;

-If you feel we can help get in touch.
-Call us direct during office hours (9 am to 5 pm Monday, Tuesday, Thursday, Friday and 9am–1pm Wednesday) on 0141 948 1148 or email us on email@example.com.
+If you think we can help you, please get in touch.
+You can call us during office hours (from 9am to 5pm on Mondays, Tuesdays, Thursdays and Fridays and from 9am to 1pm on Wednesdays) on 0141 946 2466 or email us at firstname.lastname@example.org.

-We also operate a Drop-in system where you can come in during office hours and speak to someone.
-Remember EVERYTHING that you tell us is treated in the strict confidence.
+We also operate a drop-in service where you can come in and speak to someone.
+Everything that you tell us will be treated in the strictest confidence.

 If you are in – or facing financial difficulty – the earlier you contact us the better.
 This also applies to your rent.
 If you are unable to pay your rent or think this may be a problem then get in touch.

-Q: My benefit has been delayed.
+Q: My benefits have been delayed.
 What do I do?

 Q: My benefit has been stopped.
 What can I do?

-A: You normally have 28 days from the date the letter was issued to challenge the decision.
-Call the number on the letter to speak with the relevant department or call the Association on our main number.
+A: You normally have 28 days (from the date the letter informing you of this was issued) to challenge the decision.
+Call the number on the letter to speak with the relevant department or call us on 0141 946 2466 and ask to speak to a member of the Financial Support Team.

-Q: I didn’t receive all my items form the Scottish Welfare Fund.
+Q: I didn’t receive all of my items from the Scottish Welfare Fund.
+What should I do?

 A: Call RSBi who are responsible for the delivery.
 The number is: 0141 287 0800.

-A: The letter accompanying it will advise the date it has to be returned by.
-Please check this and ensure that it is completed, or that you obtain assistance from us before this date is reached.
+A: The letter accompanying the questionnaire will confirm the date it has to be completed and returned by.
+Please check this and ensure that it is completed before the deadline is reached.
+If you would like assistance to complete the questionnaire, please contact us as soon as you can so that an appointment can be arranged before the deadline.

 Q: When will I get my Warm Home Discount Payment?

-A: You can call on 0141 287 5050 to seek advice or make an appointment at Maryhill Library to speak with a council employee in person.
-There is also a secure mailbox in the library.
-You can also call into 45 John Street to seek help or assistance.
-You are also welcome to use a phone in Maryhill Housing’s offices to call them.
+A: You can call 0141 287 5050 for advice or make an appointment at Maryhill Library to speak with a Council employee in person.
+You can also visit Glasgow City Council Contact Centre, 45 John Street, to seek help or assistance.
+You are welcome to use a phone in our office to call them.
+Appointments can also be arranged online at https://www.glasgow.gov.uk/index.aspx?articleid=22129

 A: No, the Scottish Government have made a commitment to pay any shortfall for everyone affected in 2017/18.
 However, if you didn’t receive it previously you do have to make a claim for it via Glasgow City Council.